 Herbicides offer quick results, but if the underlying cause of the problem is not corrected, plant growth will reoccur.
 Grass carp offer an option for controlling most rooted aquatic plants, but if overstocked these fish can completely clean out a pond and leave no feeding or refuge areas for forage fish.
-Before choosing between Oklahoma Cooperative Extension Fact Sheets are also available on our website at: http://osufacts.okstate.edu grass carp, herbicides, and other control options, pond owners should read the following fact sheets available through Cooperative Extension Service offices:
+Before choosing between grass carp, herbicides, Oklahoma Cooperative Extension Fact Sheets are also available on our website at: facts.okstate.edu and other control options, pond owners should read the following fact sheets available through Cooperative Extension Service offices:

-- SRAC-360, "Aquatic Weed Management-Control Methods." - SRAC-361, "Aquatic Weed Management-Herbicides." - CR-9202, "Grass Carp for Pond Weed Management."
+- SRAC-360, Aquatic Weed Management-Control Methods. - SRAC-361, Aquatic Weed Management-Herbicides. - CR-9202, Grass Carp for Pond Weed Management.